Pro Manager

 Pro Manager is a 1984 baseball management video game published by The Avalon Hill Game Company.
 It was later published as Major League Manager by Spinnaker Software.

 Gameplay

-Pro Manager is a game in which the baseball team manager can get a statistical picture of any player's previous performances, compile stats of league leaders, derive standings from records, and print out all league stats.
+Pro Manager is a game in which the baseball team manager can get a statistical profile for any player showing their previous performances, compile the full statistics of league leaders, compute the league standings from team records, and compile a printout for all league statistics.

 Reception

 Johnny Wilson reviewed the game for Computer Gaming World, and stated that "Major League Manager probably plays the quickest of the products reviewed in this article, but I can't help feeling that this is because you can't make as many decisions in order to affect the outcome as you can in the other games."